flaki/talks/wasm/montevideo-rust/talk.md

 ### What is WebAssembly?

+> - Fast & efficient
+> - Safe sandbox
+> - Integral part of the web platform

 <details>
   If JS is slow to parse, why not make our own, optimized binary format?
 More compact, easier to parse.